MIliFang/Sepsis_RL_Treanment/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-> **This software is for research purposes only and is not intended for clinical use.** The models and recommendations should not be used to make actual medical decisions without proper clinical validation and regulatory approval.

 ## 🙏 Acknowledgments

 - MIMIC-III Critical Care Database (Johnson et al., Scientific Data 2016)